 Johnson Cornell Tech MBA, On the Cutting Edge

 As an award-winning teacher and one of the first business faculty at Cornell Tech, Girotra is teaching these principles to students in the new Johnson Cornell Tech MBA program, which is focused on the marriage between business and technology.
-Working toward degrees conferred by the Cornell SC Johnson College of Business, students spend a semester in Ithaca and a semester at the Cornell Tech campus in New York City.
+Working toward degrees conferred by the Cornell SC Johnson College of Business, students spend a semester in Ithaca and two semesters at the Cornell Tech campus in New York City.
 They learn MBA fundamentals as well as how to creatively experiment to find new tech-enabled ways of doing business.
 Girotra also teaches in Cornell Tech’s innovative Studio Curriculum, a series of courses where students work to bring their technology and business ideas to fruition.

 “It’s very simple—technology and business together having an impact on the world.
 That’s exactly what Cornell Tech is,” Girotra says.